-WHEN YOU ARRIVE ON THE DOWNTOWN LOS ANGELES CAMPUS, YOU'LL FEEL THE LMU LOYOLA LAW SCHOOL SPIRIT OF COMMUNITY AND COLLABORATION IN OUR VERY ARCHITECTURE.
+WHEN YOU ARRIVE ON CAMPUS, YOU'LL FEEL THE LOYOLA SPIRIT OF COMMUNITY AND COLLABORATION IN OUR VERY ARCHITECTURE.
 OUR FRANK GEHRY-DESIGNED BUILDINGS.
 OUR INTIMATE CLASS SIZES.
 OUR NETWORK OF ACTIVE AND INFLUENTIAL ALUMNI ARE ALL MEANT TO EVOKE AND INSPIRE CONNECTION.
-BECAUSE WE UNDERSTAND THAT IT'S THE PEOPLE YOU STUDY WITH, AND ARGUE FOR, AND CLIME THE LADDER OF THE LAW BESIDE, WHO WILL BE THE TRUE FOUNDATION OF YOUR FUTURE.
-ALL OF US CREATING THE WORLD WE WANT TO LIVE IN.
+BECAUSE WE UNDERSTAND THAT IT'S THE PEOPLE YOU STUDY WITH, AND ARGUE FOR, AND CLIMB THE LADDER OF THE LAW BESIDE, WHO WILL BE THE TRUE FOUNDATION OF YOUR FUTURE.
+THAT'S WHY AT LOYOLA WE ARE FOCUSED ON YOU.

-JOSIE LOPEZ '19 (cover) HOMETOWN: Miami, FL NOTABLE ACHIEVEMENTS/ACTIVITIES: Judicial Extern PRE LAW SCHOOL: Founder of a non-profit organization.
+JOSIE LOPEZ (cover) YEAR: 3L HOMETOWN: Miami, FL NOTABLE ACHIEVEMENTS/ACTIVITIES: Judicial Extern PRE LAW SCHOOL: Founder of a non-profit organization.
 WHAT IS THE BEST PART ABOUT THE LLS EVENING PROGRAM?
 My fellow students.
 Generally, we all find ourselves in similar chapters of our lives - we've navigated the work force, worked in a few different arenas, started families and made the difficult choice to go to law school.
-We were all in law school because we wanted to be here.
-I think because of that, the rhetoric in the classroom was so much more rich and diverse.
+We are all in law school because we want to be here.
+I think because of that, the rhetoric in the classroom is so much more rich and diverse.
 WHAT DO YOU THINK IS THE MOST IMPORTANT QUALITY FOR A GOOD LAWYER?
 Integrity.
 WHAT'S YOUR LLS HASHTAG? #WhenTheGoingGetsToughTheToughGetGoing